-“The commitment from stakeholders to support smallholders to implement sustainability principles, and help them to get technical and market access as well as financial support, is crucial to ensure the norm is adopted across the palm industry,” she adds.
+“The commitment from stakeholders to support smallholders to implement sustainability principles and help them to get technical and market access as well as financial support, is crucial to ensure the norm is adopted across the palm industry,” she adds.

 This group of RSPO-certified smallholders might be the first in North Sumatra, but they certainly won’t be the last.
 Unilever is working with the RSPO, palm oil companies and local farmer co-operatives to scale up certification to smallholders across Indonesia.
 We are currently planning the scale-up plan to certify more than 500 independent smallholder farmers in this landscape in the next two years.